Jack L. Gray: Gray's reproductions

-In the early 1960s, with help from the Oland family's business connections in Halifax, Gray's paintings OFF GUNNING POINT and THE FISHERMAN were released as poster-sized reproductions.
-With inferior inks and average quality paper, most examples of these are now (2015) deteriorated.
+In the early 1960s, with help from the Oland family's business connections in Halifax, Gray's paintings Off Gunning Point and The Fisherman were released as poster-sized reproductions.
+With inferior inks and average quality paper, most examples of these are had deteriorated by 2015.
 In the 1970s Gray himself decided to take control of his reproductions, and was led to overseas high-quality printing professionals through his friendship with H. Dieter Holterbosch and Egon Hansfstangl.
-An initial reproduction was done, a full-sized copy of EAST IRONBOUND, WINTER, and the success of that led Gray to the more ambitious NEW YORK HARBOR COLLECTION, 380 sets of 12 images, with a bound set of miniatures in the style of an exhibition catalogue to be included with each set.
+An initial reproduction was done, a full-sized copy of East Ironbound, Winter, and the success of that led Gray to the more ambitious New York Harbor Collection, 380 sets of 12 images, with a bound set of miniatures in the style of an exhibition catalogue to be included with each set.
 These reproductions continue to pass from patrons to auction houses to galleries.

 Unauthorized reproductions

-In the late 1970s it became evident to Gray that the Dupont family, having acquired for themselves the original canvas set of the John Paul Jones canvas set from the Bronfman's following the 1958–1959 filming, had undertaken to issue a set of small reproductions, image size uniformly 28.5 x 19 .5 cm, of the paintings, under the corporate name Enterprise Promotions, Inc., "distributors for the Dupont Marine Heritage Collection".
-This series was done without the artist's knowledge, and made no mention of Gray's name in the promotional materials.
+In the late 1970s, it became evident to Gray that the Dupont family, having acquired for themselves the original canvas set of the John Paul Jones canvas set from the Bronfman's following the 1958–1959 filming, had undertaken to issue a set of small reproductions, image size uniformly 28.5 x 19 .5 cm, of the paintings, under the corporate name Enterprise Promotions, Inc., "distributors for the Dupont Marine Heritage Collection".
+This series was done without the artist's knowledge and made no mention of Gray's name in the promotional materials.
 Gray voiced his disapproval when this was brought to his attention.
 The set of prints were advertised for sale in US newspapers in the fall of 1976 for $0.99 per print.
 Today, these small reproductions are a historical oddity and not found in any of Gray's surviving gallery network.